The state of Pennsylvania is home to a diverse collection of spider species.

 3. Black Widow

-The Black Widow spiders are the most dangerous types of spiders in Pennsylvania.
+The Black Widow spiders are the most dangerous type of spiders in Pennsylvania.
 In addition, they are likely the world’s most well-known and widely recognized species of Spider.

 The females of the species have a distinctive red mark in the shape of an hourglass, which is visible to almost everyone.

-Even though their venom is 15 times more lethal than that of a rattlesnake, these animals are not particularly aggressive.
+Even though their venom is 15 times more lethal than a rattlesnake’s, these animals are not particularly aggressive.

 It is extremely rare for a Black Widow to bite a human being because they only do so in self-defense when their web is disturbed.

-However, you should be aware that venom affects your nervous system if you are one of the unlucky few people bitten each year.
+However, you should be aware that venom affects your nervous system if you are one of the few unlucky people who are bitten each year.

 While it may have a relatively mild impact on some, most people are severely impacted by it.
 The neurotoxic venom can be lethal to young children if a medical professional does not treat the bite.
 If you get bitten, get medical assistance immediately.